 13 Best eCommerce Growth Hacks

-A rapid and unprecedented revolution in how we do business has occurred in just the last three years, catalyzed by the global pandemic’s effects on small and large companies.
+A rapid, unprecedented revolution in how we do business has occurred over the last three years, catalyzed by the global pandemic’s impact on small and large companies.

 We’re talking about the great migration to online retail, or eCommerce (eCommerce simply refers to commercial transactions conducted via the internet).